cjdoris/pAdicExtensions/docs/ramification-polygons.md

 > {:.ret}
 {:.intrinsic}

-All the residues which are valid for P, paired with the leading coefficient polynomial.
+All the residues which are valid for `P`, paired with the leading coefficient polynomial.

 **Parameters**
 - `Classes := false`: When true, only return one per equivalence class.